BotYue/ELE-292-Lab-SU/Lab 0 Software Installation/README.md

-This is the fisrt lab to do on Week 1.
+There is no prelab or lab report for Lab 0.

+Please find you group setting on BlackBoard.